 Multi-Pack Solutions™ contract manufactures and packages a variety of brand-name products for the personal care industry, including creams, lotions, gels and wipes in bottles, tubes and single-use packettes.
 With more than 30 years of industry experience, we have continually invested in new technology and equipment to help lead many of our customers to market with innovative new products and line extensions across multiple product formats.

-From wet wipes and single packs to tubes and bottles, Multi-Pack Solutions’ expertise, flexibility and creative solutions lead the contract packaging and manufacturing industry.
+From single packs to tubes and bottles, Multi-Pack Solutions’ expertise, flexibility and creative solutions lead the contract packaging and manufacturing industry.
 As corporate R&D teams continue to shrink and virtual companies and start-ups emerge in the cosmetic and personal care space, we have developed proven step-by-step processes to give our customers checklists for success when launching new products.

 Our contract tube filling capabilities include plastic, laminate and aluminum tubes for both cold and heated fills, as well as small packaging for TSA compliance.
 As you consider a new tube product launch, these key areas should be explored: